reactjs/react.dev/beta/src/pages/learn/reusing-logic-with-custom-hooks.md

 </Sandpack>

-There's no one best way to do it.
+However, you didn't *have to* do that.
 As with regular functions, ultimately you decide where to draw the boundaries between different parts of your code.
-Keep in mind that no abstraction at all is better than a wrong abstraction.

-For example, you could also take a very different approach, and move the imperative logic into a JavaScript [class:](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)
+For example, you could also take a very different approach.
+Instead of keeping the logic in the Effect, you could move most of the imperative logic inside a JavaScript [class:](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)

 <Sandpack>